samvera/samvera.github.io/pages/samvera/developer_resources/workflow_and_mediated_deposit/hyrax_1.0/workflow_and_mediated_deposit.md

 ```
 Putting this code in `db/seeds.rb` means it will be called at the end of `bin/setup`, and you can call it anytime via `rake db:seed`

-## How do I assign reviewers for my ETDs without creating lots of AdminSets?
+## How do I assign reviewers for a deposited work (e.g. ETDs) without creating lots of AdminSets?

-Create a [Sipity::Method][sipity_method] to assign a reviewer based on the ETDs department.
+Create a [Sipity::Method][sipity_method] to assign a reviewer based on some property of the deposited work (e.g. reviewers based on the work's department).

 Before getting into the specifics of how to do this, let's do a quick overview of some key workflow concepts for this problem.